Acceptance to the Radiography program

 - Students will discuss the importance of professional development or career advancement.

-The Program assesses these four goals and their specific student learning outcomes on an annual basis.
-In addition, a Program Effectiveness goal which includes ARRT pass rate, program completion, job placement, students and employer satisfaction are assessed annually.
-This plan is housed in the Program Directors office and can be viewed at any time by request of the student.
+The program assesses these five goals and their specific student learning outcomes on an annual basis.
+This ongoing assessment plan is housed online for all program officials to access and may be viewed at any time at the request of a student.

 Technical Performance Standards